nityapatel19/financial-advisor/README.md

 The aim of our application: “Personal Finance Advisor” is to address this very issue which plagues people.
 It is a cost-effective solution providing various features like investment risk management, retirement plan etc...

 In conclusion, this application would effectively manage an average joes’ finances, ultimately helping them in need.

+Final project is in the folder "finance", apologies for bad file management.